Video: Transition and Breaking into a Career in Finance

 Transitioning from military service to civilian life is a unique journey, especially for veterans pursuing higher education.
 As veterans set their sights on a new career path, the challenges they encounter can be daunting.
-At the heart of these transformations is the retelling of one veteran’s journey—Nolan Lasseter—who shared his story and insights about forging a new course after his military service during an enlightening conversation with career coach Jenna Piva.
+At the heart of these transformations is the retelling of one veteran’s journey—Nolan Lasiter—who shared his story and insights about forging a new course after his military service during an enlightening conversation with career coach Jenna Piva Laramie.

 Embrace the Spirit of Service